 Section 9.
 Adoption of Budget.
 The Board of Directors shall adopt a budget each fiscal year and as necessary or as directed by the membership.

 Section 1.
 Officers.
-The officers of the Association shall be a President, President-Elect, Vice President, Secretary and Treasurer.
+The officers of the Association shall be a President, Vice President, Secretary and Treasurer.

 Section 3.
 Vacancies.
 All vacancies in any office shall be filled by the Board of Directors without undue delay by a majority vote of the remaining Directors at its regular meeting or at a special meeting called for that purpose.
 An Officer elected to fill a vacancy shall be elected for the unexpired term of the predecessor in office.

 Section 4.
 President.
 It shall be the duty of the President to preside at all meetings of the Association and to perform all duties incident to the office of President and such other duties as may be prescribed from time to time by the Board of Directors.

 Section 5.
 Vice President.
 The Vice President shall become informed of all the duties incident to the office of President and shall perform those duties which the Board of Directors may determine from time to time.
 In the absence of the President, or in the event of his inability or refusal to act, the Board of Directors shall designate the Vice President to perform the duties of the President, and when so acting shall have all the powers of and be subject to all the restrictions upon the President.